leafo/web_sanitize/README.md

 #### `scan_html(html_text, callback, opts)`

 Scans over all nodes in the `html_text`, calling the `callback` function for each node found.
-The callback recieves one argument, an instance of a `NodeStack`.
+The callback receives one argument, an instance of a `NodeStack`.
 A node stack is a Lua table holding an array of all the nodes in the stack, with the top most node being the current one.